sambody/inkscape-grid-maker/README.md

 - optionnally delete all existing horizontal/vertical guides before generating the new guides;
 - see a preview using Live preview, to test different widths.

+### Limitations

+- This extension was originally made for web design, so using round pixels.
+(Other units than pixels are not tested)
+- The plugin calculates the grid "inside out": it uses the number of columns, **columns width**, and gutter width as input, and creates the grid guidelines.
+However, at the moment, it is not possible to create the grid "outside in" - starting with a defined **total width** (predefined, or related to the page width), the number of columns, and the gutter width,  and then calculating the column width to draw the guides.
+I might make such an extension in the future though...
+If you need to divide your page with equal width columns *without* gutters, use Extensions > Render > Grid Creator.

 ### How to install the extension

 1. Download zip archive from current site (github) to your computer;